chris10davies/MSDS692-Data-Science-Practicum/README.md

         return -1
 ```

-I took a closer look at rating 1 positive sentiment reviews:
+Text for rating 1/positive sentiment review:
 > Same as every other tech company now.
 They will only pay the top people what they want then the rest are left to pick up the pieces.
 Tesla name carries weight and they know it.

-Sounds like negative sentiment to me.
+Sounds like negative sentiment to me!
 Here is how TextBlob scored it.

 ``` python
 Sentiment(polarity=0.075, subjectivity=0.4, assessments=[(['same'], 0.0, 0.125, None), (['other'], -0.125, 0.375, None), (['only'], 0.0, 1.0, None), (['top'], 0.5, 0.5, None), (['left'], 0.0, 0.0, None)])